seasite-project/YaskSite/README.md

 * Uses YASK as back-end
 * Dynamic compilation and loading of stencils's
 * Code generation for stencil algebra and convolutions
-* Analytical tuners for spatial and temporal blocking
+* Analytical tuners for spatial and temporal blocking.
+Temporal blocking is experimental.
 * Easy stencil Input & Output accessors
 * Easy transfer between different stencil data format
 * Easy plug and go interface for integrating into other applications
 * Optional caching of builds for later usage
 * Tuning via performance models
 * Optional performance monitoring

 ### How do I get set up? ###